feelpp/feelpp/GettingStarted/UsingInstalledFeelpp.md

 \section cmakelists CMakeLists.txt

-In order to take care of that various situation, here is provided a default <tt>CMakeLists.txt</tt> to be put at the top of your project directory:
+In order to take care of that various situation, here is provided a default `CMakeLists.txt` to be put at the top of your project directory:
 \code{cmake}
 cmake_minimum_required(VERSION 2.8)
 if ( ${CMAKE_SOURCE_DIR} STREQUAL ${CMAKE_CURRENT_SOURCE_DIR} )
 	FIND_PATH(FEELPP_CMAKE_MODULES FindFeel++.cmake
 						PATH  /usr/share/feel/cmake/modules/
 									/usr/local/share/feel/cmake/modules/
 									/where/I/have/installed/feel++ )
 	if ( FEELPP_CMAKE_MODULES )
 		set(CMAKE_MODULE_PATH ${FEELPP_CMAKE_MODULES})